-Cloudy skies and rain with a rainbow in the distance greeted thousands of Shenendehowa Central School District students as they began a new academic year on Wednesday.
-Long lines of parents in cars waited to drop off their children, many of whom were lugging large bags of school supplies, musical instruments and/or sports gear.
+CLIFTON PARK — Cloudy skies and rain with a rainbow in the distance greeted thousands of Shenendehowa Central School District students as they began a new academic year on Wednesday.
+Long lines of parents in cars waited to drop off their children, many of whom were lugging large bags of school supplies, musical instruments and sports gear.

-Traffic curled around the large, 232-acre campus early in the morning, and was still going strong 10 minutes prior to the start of classes at the high school, as older students attempted to get parking spaces close by.
+Traffic snaked around the large 232-acre campus early in the morning, and was still going strong 10 minutes prior to the start of classes at the high school, as older students attempted to get parking spaces close by.

 A number of changes greeted both students and their parents upon their arrival, namely the new roads and traffic patterns designed and installed over the summer to make navigating in, around and out of the campus easier.
 Walkways and other outdoor areas were also reconfigured to incorporate smoother transitions into and out of school buildings.

-Specifically, in June, the roads by the campus' aquatic and transportation centers, along with the High School West parking lot were repaved.
-New sidewalks were installed in front of HSW as well, along with a new roof over the gymnasium.
+Over the summer, the roads by the campus’ aquatic and transportation centers, along with the High School West parking lot, were repaved.
+New sidewalks were installed in front of High School West as well and a new roof was installed on the gymnasium.

 Students who were entering both high schools were largely aware of the work that was done over the summer, and were looking forward to seeing their new schools.

-While Brianna King, entering HSW as a freshman, also knew about the construction, she was more excited about being able to start her high school career with new facilities.
+While Brianna King, entering High School West as a freshman, also knew about the construction, she was more excited about being able to start her high school career with new facilities.

 “I saw that they did an amazing job on the library last year, so I’m sure everything will look really good,” she said, specifically referencing the total overhaul and modernization of the HWE library last year.